Sarah Wijnants: Youth

+Senior

-Wijnants made her first senior appearance in a friendly match against France in Clairefontaine on 19 January.
+Wijnants made her first senior appearance in a friendly match against France in Clairefontaine on 19 January 2017.
 She played 10 minutes and the game ended with a 1–2 victory.
-The Red Flames where invited to participate on the Cyprus Cup.
-Wijnants didn't made it to the selection at first but because of the injury of Laura de Neve she was called up in extremis for the selection.
+The Red Flames were invited to participate in the Cyprus Cup.
+Wijnants did not make the selection at first but was called up as a replacement for Laura de Neve who had sustained an injury.

 Belgium's first appearance at the Women's European Championships, their group stage exit at Euro 2017, came too early for Wijnants, but she was selected for the Red Flames' subsequent run to the quarter-finals at Euro 2022, where she did not score but did help Belgium out of their group for the first time ever.

-In their second appearance at the continental finals, the Red Flames finished second in Group D behind group favourites France, against whom they conceded a narrow defeat (1–2), but ahead of Iceland with a 1-1 draw and Italy, who they edged out 1-0.
-Belgium lost 1-0 to Sweden in the quarter-finals.
+In their second appearance at the continental finals, the Red Flames finished second in Group D behind group favourites France, against whom they conceded a narrow defeat (1–2), but ahead of Iceland with a 1–1 draw and Italy, who they edged out 1–0.
+Belgium lost 1–0 to Sweden in the quarter-finals.

-At the start of 2022, Wijnants helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia 7-6 on penalties in the final after a 0-0 draw.
+At the start of 2022, Wijnants helped Belgium win the Pinatar Cup in Spain for the first time, beating Russia 7–6 on penalties in the final after a 0–0 draw.
 Wijnants scored Belgium's first successful penalty in the series, after the first had been missed by Davina Philtjens.

-She went on to contribute to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs.
-Wijnants played in the group stages and in the play-off semi-final against Greece, but missed the victory over Ukraine in the play-off final on 3 December 2024.
+She contributed to Belgium's successful qualification for UEFA Women's Euro 2025 via the play-offs.
+Wijnants played in the group stages and in the play-off semi-final against Greece but missed the victory over Ukraine in the play-off final on 3 December 2024.

 On 11 June 2025, Wijnants was called up to the Belgium squad for the UEFA Women's Euro 2025.